Titles, topics, and hashtags

 To perform any downstream tasks, you must first upload your videos, and the platform must finish indexing them.

-Function call: You call the tasks.create
+Function call: You call the tasks.create function.

 Parameters:

-: The unique identifier of your index.video_url
+- index_id: The unique identifier of your index.

-: The publicly accessible URL or the path of your video file.
+- video_urlor- video_file: The publicly accessible URL or the path of your video file.

-that you can use to track the status of your video upload and indexing process.
+Return value: An object of type TasksCreateResponse that you can use to track the status of your video upload and indexing process.
 This object contains, among other information, the following fields:

-: The unique identifier of your video.
+- video_id: The unique identifier of your video.

 Monitor the indexing process